Gerry1135/PartAngleDisplay/Output/PartAngleDisplay/README.md

 Version 0.3.2.3 for KSP 1.2.x optimises the GUI code to reduce garbage creation.

+Version 0.3.2.4 for KSP 1.2.x is built against KSP 1.2.2 and fixes the .version file.

 Change Log
 ==========
+	13/12/2016 07:16 GMT	Fixed .version file.
+							Built against KSP 1.2.2.1622
+							Updated to version 0.3.2.4

 	25/11/2016 23:58 GMT	Optimised GUI code to reduce garbage creation Updated to version 0.3.2.3

 	25/10/2016 17:14 GMT	Updated to latest version of ToolbarWrapper.cs
 							Updated to version 0.3.2.2

 	30/09/2016 09:41 GMT	Changed key binding settings to use textual KeyCode names Updated to version 0.3.2.1

 	15/09/2016 12:33 GMT	Rebuilt for KSP 1.2
 							Updated to version 0.3.2.0

 	30/03/2016 19:08 GMT	Enabled rotation controls when dialog is closed More garbage reduction
 							Updated to version 0.3.1.1

 	09/03/2016 16:32 GMT	Updated for KSP 1.1
 							Refactored rotation application to fix part relative rotation Updated to version 0.3.1.0

 	02/05/2015 18:05 GMT	Updated for KSP 1.0.2
 							Fixed rotation in rotate mode to match stock behaviour Updated to version 0.3.0.1

 	16/12/2014 14:38 GMT	Updated for KSP 0.90
 							Changed fine increment cycling key to G (configurable) Added normal increment cycling key of B (configurable) Changed Mod-WASDQE to Ctrl-WASDQE (configurable)
 							Updated to version 0.3.0.0

 	12/08/2014 19:50 GMT	Fixed yaw and roll controls when editor mode is changed using Editor Extensions Updated to version 0.2.4.5

 	04/08/2014 19:50 GMT	Now supports both the stock and Blizzy's toolbars Use of stock toolbar can be disabled in settings (useAppLaunch) Updated to version 0.2.4.4

 	01/08/2014 11:57 GMT	Now allows the keyboard shortcuts to be configured in the settings file Updated to version 0.2.4.3

 	26/07/2014 17:33 GMT	Compiled against KSP 0.24.2
 							Added loading and saving of settings (window position, visibility and all the control settings) Updated to version 0.2.4.2

 	25/07/2014 08:43 GMT	Compiled against KSP 0.24.1
 							Updated to version 0.2.4.1

 	23/07/2014 22:50 GMT	Fixed build to target correct .NET runtime Updated to version 0.2.4.0

 	17/07/2014 22:27 GMT	Swapped roll and yaw displays in SPH Compiled against KSP 0.24
 							Updated version to 0.2.3.0

 	13/07/2014 16:37 GMT	Implemented "Part-relative" mode that changes all part rotation axes to be relative to the selected part
 							Updated version to 0.2.2.0

 	13/07/2014 12:29 GMT	Now totally overrides part rotation hotkeys Allows changing of the default and fine rotation increments Updated version to 0.2.1.0

 	10/07/2014 21:52 GMT	Now uses configured key bindings for part rotation rather than hardwired WASDQE Updated version to 0.2.0.2

 	10/07/2014 20:53 GMT	Fixed roll and yaw rotation axes in SPH Updated version to 0.2.0.1
 							Fixed version in title bar

 	10/07/2014 12:12 GMT	Added handling of Mod-WASDQE to rotate by the entered amounts in the respective axes Updated version to 0.2.0.0

 	28/05/2014 09:48 GMT	Added buttons to zero the increment fields Rearranged window to avoid things moving when entering values First release version 0.1.0.1

 	23/05/2014 14:06 GMT	Fixed editable fields to work better

 	20/05/2014 23:17 GMT	Removed some unused code and logging

 	20/05/2014 15:52 GMT	First release

 The code is released under the MIT license (see PartAngleDisplay/EditorWindow.cs).